Need help? We are available to speak to you 7 days a weekRead More

 • The volume of applications waiting to be processed

-At Australian Migration Agents, we aim to submit thorough, well-prepared applications that minimise processing delays and requests for further information.
-During our consultation, we’ll share the latest processing timeframes and give you an estimate for how long your visa will take based on our experience submitting similar applications.
+During our consultation, we’ll share the latest processing timeframes and give you an estimate of how long your visa will take based on our experience submitting similar applications.

 Australia-wide services